Soft dinner rolls

 Place your dough in a lightly oiled bowl and cover.
 Let dough rise in a warm place for 1 to 1.5 hours.
 The dough should be almost doubled in size.

-Remove dough from bowl to a lightly oiled counter.
+Remove dough from the bowl to a lightly oiled counter.
 If you have a scale, you should weigh your whole dough ball and divide that total (in grams) by either 16 or 20.
 Use 16 if you want larger rolls and 20 if you want standard size dinner rolls.
 Whatever number you get after dividing will tell you what weight each of your roll portions will be in grams.
 If you do not have a scale, you will just need to divide your dough into either 16 or 20 pieces depending on if you want small or larger rolls.

 Weigh and measure each portion and roll each dough portion into balls.
-At this point you will either have 16 or 20 portions.
+At this point, you will either have 16 or 20 portions.

-Coat a 9x13 inch baking pan very lightly with oil or non-stick cooking spray.
+Coat a 9x13-inch baking pan very lightly with oil or non-stick cooking spray.
 If you opted for 16 dough balls, you would arrange them in the pan in four rows of four balls each.
 If you chose 20, you should have five rows of four balls each.
 The dough balls should be spaced as evenly as you can space them.
 There will probably be about an inch or so between each one.

 Note: if you do not have a 9x13 inch baking pan, you can use multiple smaller pans or even a sheet pan if that's what you have.
 Just keep all of your dough balls consistently distanced from each other about an inch between each one.